Helperbird/website/src/pages/features/analyze.md

   Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic

-featurePageTitle: Analyze text, webpages quickly and faster
+featurePageTitle: Easily count letters and characters on any website with Helperbird
 img: i1EeaekPHIo
 icon: "/src/_includes/svgs/graph.svg"
 youtubeId: PfILiWebkuc